WillSarsfield/RoboticArmDCF/README.txt

 -Format-
 do(<delay>);
 -Description-
-Executes all queued move commands simultaneously, followed by a time delay represented by #.
+Executes all queued move commands simultaneously, followed by a time delay.
 -Constraints-
 do() accepts one integer parameter with range 0+, which selects the delay time in milliseconds before the next command is executed.
 Note a minimum delay time is added to this value (~4 seconds) to allow the arm to move into its requested position before reading the next command.